 Health care providers should offer a flu vaccination to all patients by the end of October, if possible.
 Children aged 6 months through 8 years who require 2 doses should receive their first dose as soon as possible after vaccine becomes available, and the second dose ≥4 weeks later.
 Vaccination should continue to be offered as long as influenza viruses are circulating and unexpired vaccine is available.
 To avoid missed opportunities for vaccination, providers should offer vaccination during routine health care visits and hospitalizations when vaccine is available.

-CDC recommendations for influenza vaccination of persons with egg allergy have been modified.
-The recommendations for the 2016–2017 flu season are:
+The CDC recommendations for influenza vaccination of persons with egg allergy for the 2017–2018 flu season are:

-- A previous severe allergic reaction to influenza vaccine, regardless of the component suspected of being responsible for the reaction, is a contraindication to future receipt of the vaccine.
+- PA previous severe allergic reaction to influenza vaccine, regardless of the component suspected of being responsible for the reaction, is a contraindication to future receipt of the vaccine.

 The CDC also notes that the vaccination is especially important for people at higher risk of severe influenza and their close contacts, including health care personnel and close contacts of children younger than six months.
 When vaccine supply is limited, vaccination efforts should focus on delivering vaccination to the following persons who are at increased risk for severe complications from influenza:

 - Children ages 6 months through 59 months